 (Many of these also apply to being a good friend as well.)

-- BE SAFE.
+BE SAFE.
 You want to be their safe place.
-A place they don’t fear judgement.
+A place they don’t fear judgment.
 A place they can share their fears, their mistakes, their vulnerabilities and you will not walk away.
 You won’t laugh at them.
 You are safe to confide in.

 The benefits of mentoring both for the mentor and mentee are vast.
 If you are interested in making a last impact on someone’s life, become a mentor.
-There are many great organizations seeking volunteer mentors, to find an organization in your area check this out: http://www.mentoring.org/get-involved/become-a-mentor/
+There are many great organizations seeking volunteer mentors, to find an organization in your area.

-If you are in a season of life where you could really benefit from having mentor you can sign up for an e-mail mentor through TheHopeLine here – https://www.thehopeline.com/email-mentor-signup/ or find a mentor in your community here http://www.mentoring.org/get-involved/find-a-mentor/.
+Are you in a season of life where you could really benefit from having a mentor?
+Sign up for an e-mail mentor through TheHopeLine here.